-How to find a registered agent in Florida
+How to Find a Registered Agent in Florida (Step-by-Step Guide)

 Florida registered agent requirements

-Although most anyone can be a registered agent, there are still some requirements that must be met.
+Although almost anyone can be a registered agent, there are still some requirements that must be met.
 These are as follows:

 Being your own registered agent